chibisnorlax/acnhfaq/index.md

 |December       |Hand knit        |Sweater Apron       |
 |Your Birthday! |Birthday Cake    |Birthday Cake       |

 You can get different colors on different profiles.
+The birthday cake item can sometimes be sent early if you time travel.
+You will still get a birthday cake if you sync back to real time for your birthday.

 ## Unlocking Things
 ### Nook Phone Unlocks